tokenjournal/site/content/editorial-policy.md

 Given the variety of possible contributions, Decentralized Technology adopts the following no-review policy to ensure quick publication:

 - If papers that are not strictly about decentralization are submitted, the assigned Editor will actively suggest to submit them elsewhere, and will refuse to select reviewers.
 For instance, a paper about cryptographic security will be accepted for review/publication only if it has a clear focus on applications to blockchain technology or similar.
 - Papers should be focused on theoretical/practical contributions and not on business.
-Excerpts from a whitepaper that are handwavy and without meaningful references will be rejected straight away.
+Excerpts from a whitepaper that are 'hand-wavy' and without meaningful references will be rejected straight away.

 ###### Selectivity
 Decentralized Technology is selective.